(Updated in September 2022)

 This is a role designed to fit chemists that have neither management responsibilities nor ownership or projects.
 A Bench Chemist can create reactions and experiments, but not groups or users.
 They can also be witnesses of experiments.

-This role was added to Mbook in version 2.1, following several requests from Contract Research Organizations (CROs).
+This role was added to Mbook since version 2.1, following several requests from Contract Research Organizations (CROs).
 CROs wanted to be able to prove to potential clients their expertise in certain processes or to show existing customers progress on their projects with the CRO.
 With this in mind, Guests only have permission to see projects or groups that they have been granted access to.